BBVA/apicheck/docs/source/home/internals.rst

 Data format
 +++++++++++

-:samp:`commands` and :samp:`tools` receives from input and output information that allow to build pipelines (as we learnt in the previous section).
-To do that, they may share *speak* the same data format.
-The chosen data format for ``API-Check`` is :samp:`JSON`.
+To allow interoperation among :samp:`commands` and :samp:`tools` all of them share a common :samp:`JSON` data format.
+In other words, all of ``API-Check`` command output is :samp:`JSON` as well as the input.
+This allows to build pipelines (as we learnt in the previous section).

 Commands and Tools